Big Brother Canada season 8: HouseGuests

 The HouseGuests' images and profiles were released on Wednesday, February 26, 2020.

 Future appearances

 Jamar Lee and Minh-Ly Nguyen-Cao appeared on the fifth season of Ex on the Beach.
+Vanessa Clements competed on the second season of Squid Game: The Challenge.

 Production

 Development

 On May 30, 2019, Big Brother Canada was renewed for an eighth season.
 Nine months later, on January 20, 2020, Global announced the two-night premiere on March 4–5, 2020.
 With the premiere date, they announced the "supersized" theme, but nothing about what that entails.
 Arisa Cox returned as the season's host.

 On March 4, or Day 5 inside the house, Nico Vera decided to leave the game.
 This was the second time HouseGuest quit Big Brother Canada and the first time for non-personal reasons, after Ramsey Aburaneh left on season 4 due to a family emergency.

 Then, on March 16, or Day 17 in the house, Jamar Lee was expelled from the house after he broke a house rule by threatening fellow HouseGuest Kyle Rozendal.
 On March 18, or Day 19, Rozendal was also expelled from the house.
 These instances were the first and second expulsions in Big Brother Canada history.